-Anne works as a project leader for Boston Consultancy Group, a global management-consulting firm, based out of the company's flagship office in New York City.
-She started out her career as an intern at the Children's Hospital at Westmead Pharmacy managing the cardiology ward.
-She moved to the United States in 2011 and joined the consulting firm as an associate focusing on consumer healthcare and pharmaceuticals.
-Today, she manages a team of consultants working in healthcare in New York.
+Anne Nguyen (BPharm '08) started her career as an intern at the Children's Hospital at Westmead Pharmacy, managing the cardiology ward.
+She moved to the United States in 2011 and joined the Boston Consulting Group, utilising her experience working in pharmacy to help consumer healthcare and pharmaceutical clients gain a competitive advantage.
+Today, she manages a team of consultants from their flagship office in New York.

 "A love of science and a passion to help people were two of the main things that guided me to undertake a career in pharmacy.
 The Bachelor of Pharmacy degree allowed me to combine and explore both.